roshan-sama/music-vis/frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Screen recording using ffmpeg

+`ffmpeg -f x11grab -s "1920x1080" -i :0.0 -f pulse -i alsa_output.pci-0000_00_1b.0.analog-stereo.monitor output.mkv`

+alsa_output.pci-0000_00_1b.0.analog-stereo.monitor might be different, and the type of audio might not be pulse either, so you may need to google this